sungheeyun/sungheeyun.github.io/_posts/2025-08-19-KST bio medical industry revolution.markdown

 - More focused value propositions for target customers
 - Lower initial capital requirements

-My experience suggests that the most successful approach often involves starting with a specific application to validate the underlying technology and market demand, then expanding into platform capabilities once product-market fit is established.
+<span class="emph">My experience suggests that the most successful approach often involves starting with a specific application to validate the underlying technology and market demand, then expanding into platform capabilities once product-market fit is established.</span>

 ## The Global Opportunity Landscape

-The bio/medical revolution is inherently global, but different regions offer distinct advantages:
+The bio &amp; medical revolution is inherently global, but different regions offer distinct advantages:

+**Silicon Valley**
+&ndash;
-**Silicon Valley**: Access to capital, AI talent, and technology partnerships, but high costs and intense competition
+Access to capital, AI talent, and technology partnerships, but high costs and intense competition.

+**Boston/Cambridge**
+&ndash;
-**Boston/Cambridge**: Proximity to world-class medical institutions and pharmaceutical companies, strong biotech ecosystem
+Proximity to world-class medical institutions and pharmaceutical companies, strong biotech ecosystem.

+**San Diego**
+&ndash;
-**San Diego**: Growing biotech cluster with lower costs than Bay Area, strong university partnerships
+Growing biotech cluster with lower costs than Bay Area, strong university partnerships.

+**International Markets**
+&ndash;
-**International Markets**: Regulatory advantages in certain countries, access to different patient populations, lower development costs
+Regulatory advantages in certain countries, access to different patient populations, lower development costs.

 The key is matching your specific solution to the ecosystem that best supports its development and commercialization.

 ## Why I Chose This Path—And the Responsibility It Entails

-My decision to co-found [Erudio Bio](https://sungheeyun-erudio.github.io/) represents the culmination of insights gained across multiple technology sectors and my growing understanding of technology's role in human flourishing.
-Having seen how optimization algorithms transformed semiconductor design, how AI revolutionized e-commerce, and how industrial AI changed manufacturing, I recognized that bio/medical applications represent the natural evolution of these technologies toward their highest purpose: improving human health and longevity.
+My decision to co-found [Erudio Bio, Inc.](https://sungheeyun-erudio.github.io/) represents the culmination of insights gained across multiple roles in multiple technology sectors ([Co-Founder &amp; CTO at Gauss Labs, Inc., Senior Applied Scientist at Amazon.com, Inc., Principal Engineer at Samsung Electronics, Advisor at CryptoLab, Inc., and Adjunct and Advisory Professors @ Sogang University and DGIST](/about)) and my growing understanding of technology's role in human flourishing.
+Having seen how optimization algorithms transformed semiconductor design, how AI revolutionized e-commerce, and how industrial AI changed manufacturing, I recognized that bio &amp; medical applications represent the natural evolution of these technologies toward their highest purpose
+&ndash;
+improving human health and longevity.

-But my experience in [bridging technology and humanity](https://sungheeyun.github.io/blog/PST-Lyon-&-Salzburg/) has taught me that technical capability alone is insufficient.
-The combination of my technical background in convex optimization and machine learning, industry experience in scaling AI solutions, and the urgent global need for health optimization created an entrepreneurial opportunity that I couldn't ignore.
-More importantly, it aligned with my fundamental belief that technology should serve humanity's deepest needs while preserving what makes us fundamentally human.
+But my experience in [{{ salzburg.title }}](https://sungheeyun.github.io/blog/PST-Lyon-&-Salzburg/) has taught me that technical capability alone is insufficient.
+The combination of my technical background in Convex Optimization and machine learning (ML) &amp; artificial intelligence (AI), industry experience in scaling AI solutions, and the urgent global need for health optimization created an entrepreneurial opportunity that I couldn't ignore.
+Most importantly, it aligned with my fundamental belief that technology should serve humanity's deepest needs while preserving what makes us fundamentally human.

 The responsibility of this work extends beyond commercial success.
 Those of us building at the intersection of AI and healthcare have the opportunity—and obligation—to establish precedents that will shape how these technologies develop for decades to come.
 We can choose to build systems that empower healthcare professionals and patients, or ones that replace human judgment with algorithmic authority.
 We can create solutions that democratize access to better health, or ones that stratify society based on biological advantage.